 Visas for Vietnam

-Visas and travelling within your time frame
+Visas and travelling within your time frame.

-Several nationalities are allowed entry to Vietnam on a 15 day visa waiver (currently including British and Spanish citizens.
-Other nationalities should check with their embassy).
-This means a tight schedule if anyone wants to see North, Central and South Vietnam, which is essential if you want to experience the very different parts of the country, and only sensible if you are flying thousands of miles for a 2 week visit!
+Previously, I had to travel on a strict 15-day visa waiver which meant a tight schedule to see North, Central and South Vietnam (which is essential if you want to experience the very different parts of the country, and only sensible if you are flying thousands of miles for a 2 week visit!).

-Vietnam entry requirements for UK citizens CLICK HERE…
+For information on Vietnam entry requirements for UK citizens CLICK HERE…

 Weather in Vietnam